| | Medical Doctors Comments,

 Garysburg, NC

-How stupid to kill us slowly.
-The ratio of those who die on burning mattresses to those who spend 8 hours a night for a life time with no fire is quite lopsided.
-Stop the laws which are really unnecessary.
+to those who spend 8 hours a night for a life time with no fire is quite

 Austin, Texas